 Each of these teeth in both sets is equally important and therefore must be taken care of if you wish to enjoy good oral health.

 Why are wisdom teeth removed?

 The eruption of wisdom teeth is a painful process for most of us.
-Pain is usually due to decreased space in the mouth which leads to eruption at an angle or a partial eruption.
+The pain is usually due to decreased space in the mouth which leads to eruption at an angle or a partial eruption.
 Also known as impacted wisdom teeth, these teeth can adversely affect the jaw and cause improper alignment of the rest of the teeth.
 There would also be an increased risk of decay or plaque.
 Due to all these problems, around 60% of people get their wisdom teeth removed.

 Is it okay to have 28 teeth?